 Do check other pakora recipes or snacks such as mirchi bajji, puffed rice upma for quick snacks...

-The rice that we use to make this snack could be a left over rice or we can freshly cook the rice to make these rice vadas.
 They are easy, simple in making and also helps in making use of the rice which has been unused.

 The rice pakoras which I made here are like small biscuit shaped tikkis but we can also make small dumplings of the rice vada batter and deep fry them.

 These are deep fried snack recipes perfect for evenings and can be eaten as an evening snack along with a hot cup of tea...They are crunchy to taste and have a rough texture outside and that gives a crunchy bite as rice naturally gives a crunchy and crisp flavor...

 Instead of discarding the left over making use of the chawal to make its pakodey is a really amazing idea...